-Aim of the study: This study aimed to investigate if M. inermis organic and aqueous extracts are able to control seizures induced by pentylenetetrazol (PTZ) on mice based on flavonoid fingerprints and alkaloidal contains.
-Material and methods: Ethanolic extract and decoction-derived fractions from roots, leaves and stem were subjected to chromatographic fingerprinting using AlCl3 and to the screening for their antiseizure effects using pentylenetetrazol (PTZ) -induced acute seizure model.
-From the fractions that showed potent bioactivities, the plausible antiseizure alkaloids were isolated by using thin layer chromatography and their structures were elucidated through H NMR, 2D NMR, C NMR and FAB-HR (+ve or -ve).
+Objective: This study aimed to investigate whether Mitragyna inermis (Willd.)
+Otto Kuntze organic and aqueous extracts are able to control seizures induced by pentylenetetrazol (PTZ) in mice based on flavonoid fingerprints and alkaloidal contents.

+Materials and Methods: Ethanolic extract and decoction-derived fractions from roots, leaves, and stems were subjected to chromatographic fingerprinting using AlCl3 and screening for their antiseizure effects using PTZ-induced acute seizure model.
+From the fractions that showed potent bioactivities, plausible antiseizure alkaloids were isolated using thin layer chromatography, and their structures were elucidated using H NMR, 2D NMR, C NMR, and FAB-HR (+ve or -ve).

-Results: All fractions, with the exception of DCM and hexane fractions, revealed remarkable flavonoid fingerprints.
-Acute PTZ-induced seizure test shows that ethanolic extract of stem bark (500 mg/kg b.w.), ethyl acetate extract of stem bark (500 mg/kg b.w.) and aqueous extract of leaves (300 mg/kg b.w.) significantly delayed the occurrence of hind limb tonic extension (HLTE), however, non-significant delay was observed in the onset of first myoclonic jerk (FMJ) compared to control animals.
-Isolation yielded four main alkaloids that are, pteropodine (1), isopteropodine (2), mitraphylline (3) and corynoxeine (4).
-Corynoxeine is a new compound from M. inermis.
+Results: All fractions, with the exception of the dichloromethane and hexane fractions, revealed remarkable flavonoid fingerprints.
+An acute PTZinduced seizure test revealed that ethanolic extract of stem bark [500 mg/kg body weight (bw)], ethyl acetate extract of stem bark (500 mg/kg bw), and aqueous extract of leaves (300 mg/kg bw) significantly delayed the occurrence of hind limb tonic extension (HLTE); however, a non-significant delay was observed in the onset of first myoclonic jerk compared with control animals.
+Isolation yielded four main alkaloids: that are, pteropodine (1), isopteropodine (2), mitraphylline (3) and corynoxeine (4).
+Corynoxeine is a new compound derived from M. inermis.

-Conclusion: This study suggests that flavonoid fingerprints are tracers of Mitragyna inermis anticonvulsant ingredients.
-Stem bark ethanolic and ethyl acetate extracts and leaf aqueous extracts contain anticonvulsant bioactive principles that delay notifying the hind limb tonic extension occurring in male NMRI mice.
-Furthermore, alkaloidal contains remain also the plausible bioactive anticonvulsant principles.
+Conclusion: This study suggests that flavonoid fingerprints are tracers of M. inermis anticonvulsant ingredients.
+The stem bark ethanolic and ethyl acetate extracts and leaf aqueous extracts contain anticonvulsant bioactive principles that delay notifying the HLTE occurring in male naval medical research institute mice.
+Furthermore, alkaloidal contents also remain plausible bioactive anticonvulsant principles.
 All observations support the traditional use of M. inermis to manage epilepsy.
-However, further studies are needed to understand the effects of alkaloid fractions, flavonoids and the isolated compounds as a promising antiseizure agent derived from M. inermis in experimental animals.
+However, further studies are needed to understand the effects of alkaloid fractions, flavonoids, and the isolated compounds as promising antiseizure agents derived from M. inermis in experimental animals.